Is Employee Engagement Possible?

 The good news is that leaders have attempted to solve the problem.
 However, an article in Harvard Business Review highlights how much has been spent with very little success.
 What's the answer to creating more engaged employees?
 Gallup offers advice on creating engagement every day.
 An article in the Huffington Post details 11 Things You Should Do To Skyrocket Your Employee Engagement.

 Obviously, there are no quick and easy answers.
-The best advice is to be intentional.
-Work passionately and collaboratively to come up with lasting solutions.
-Today, let's build something meaningful for future generations.
+The best advice is to be intentional and offer continuous coaching and learning experiences at every stage of the employee life cycle.
+We can build meaningful organizations for future generations.